How to Dissolve a Corporation in California?

 Being an independent entity, your corporation has to comply with all state reporting requirements and tax obligations.
 Until you do not file a formal certificate of dissolution, you need to pay franchise tax each year.
 So, you have to file the intended dissolution certificate with the California Secretary of State (SOS) and surrender your business entity.
 Here is the significant information regarding the California corporation dissolution, that may help you.

-Steps to Dissolve an Inactive Corporation – Within the 12 Months of Entity Formation
+How to Dissolve an Inactive Corporation – Within the 12 Months of Entity Formation – Steps

 Step 1: The primary step to surrender a corporation is to vote for the corporate dissolution.
 If as the corporation, you have not yet issued the shares and started the business transactions, you can vote to dissolve the corporation.
 The voting has to be done within 12 months of filing the articles of incorporation.
 Furthermore, the dissolution need to have a majority of votes done by all the existing directors.